 Competitors: Boom Supersonic is the main competitor as we both design supersonic commercial aircraft.
 However, their aircraft is designed for only overwater flights and cannot fly supersonic overland.

 Funding: We have been bootstrapped since we incorporated.
 However, we've gained non-dilutive funding from StartX, a few Stanford University programs, and a USAF contract.

-Market Opportunity: Adding muted boom capabilities is crucial to developing a supersonic aircraft profitable for airlines.
+Market Opportunity: Muting the sonic boom to enable supersonic overland flight is crucial to developing a profitable supersonic aircraft for both airlines and the manufacturer.
 We estimate the premium travel market to be $278B by 2030, of which $162B is for overland routes.
-We fly ,2x more additional routes with supersonic overland capabilities.
-We estimate there to be a 1,000 supersonic aircraft market, of which ,650 are dedicated for overland routes.
-Assuming a $150M per aircraft price tag, that's a $150B market, $97.5B of which Exosonic monopolizes.
+We fly ,3x more additional routes with supersonic overland capabilities than an aircraft that can only fly supersonic overwater.
+We estimate there to be a 300+ supersonic aircraft market, of which 200+ aircraft are dedicated for overland routes.
+Assuming a $250M per aircraft price tag, that's a $75B market.